airaria/TextBrewer/README.md

 * [examples/random_token_example](examples/random_token_example) : a simple runable toy example which demonstrates the usage of TextBrewer.
 This example performs distillation on the text classification task with random tokens as inputs.
 * [examples/cmrc2018\_example](examples/cmrc2018_example) (Chinese): distillation on CMRC2018, a Chinese MRC task, using DRCD as data augmentation.
 * [examples/mnli\_example](examples/mnli_example) (English): distillation on MNLI, an English sentence-pair classification task.
 This example also shows how to perform multi-teacher distillation.
+* [examples/conll2003_example](examples/conll2003_example) (English): distillation on CoNLL-2003 English NER task, which is in form of sequence labeling.

 ## Experiments